kornysietsma/korny-info-blog/_posts/2025-07-06-parsing-pdf-files-is-trickier-than-i-thought.md

 The output, however, was great.
 More on that later

+**UPDATE** I tried a different model - the new [gemma3n model](https://ollama.com/library/gemma3n) "for efficient execution on everyday devices" - and it was drastically faster.
+Under 3 minutes.
+So there must have been some massive bottleneck using gemma3?
+But - the gemma3n output had some major flaws - hallucinations in tables, for instance!
+I need to investigate this more when I have time.

 ### PyMyPDF

 Finally, I tried a Python library - a bit of digging suggested [PyMuPDF](https://pymupdf.readthedocs.io/) which is very popular and has a specific [PyMyPDF4LLM](https://pymupdf.readthedocs.io/en/latest/pymupdf4llm/index.html) model for LLM use.